pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Use Other Build Backends|✖| Switching out build back-ends is not currently an option when using Hatch.
 However this feature is coming to the package in the near future.
 Dependency management|✅|Hatch can help you add dependencies to your **pyproject.toml** metadata.
 Select your environment manager of choice (conda, venv, etc)|✅ | Hatch does allow you to select the (pip) environment that you want to use for managing and building your package.
-However if you want to use conda [you will need to use a plugin](https://github.com/OldGrumpyViking/hatch-conda).
+However if you want to use Conda [you will need to use a plugin](https://github.com/OldGrumpyViking/hatch-conda).
 Publish to PyPI and test PyPI|✅|Hatch supports publishing to both test PyPI and PyPI Version Control based versioning|✅ | Hatch offers `hatch_vcs` which is a plugin that uses setuptools_scm to support versioning using git tags.
 The workflow with `hatch_vcs` is the same as that with `setuptools_scm`.
 Version bumping| ✅ | Hatch supports you bumping the version of your package using standard semantic version terms patch; minor; major